 Fragile X syndrome and its associated conditions are caused by mutations, or changes, in the FMR1 gene.
-The mutation affects how the body can use the gene to make the Fragile X mental retardation protein, or FMRP.
+The mutation affects how the gene functions in making a specific protein called FMRP.

 On a gene, the information for making a protein has two parts: the introduction and the instructions for making the protein itself.
 Researchers call the introduction the promoter because of how it helps start the process of building the protein.